-Finally, to remove a case from a particular case classification click on the name of the classification in the Navigation View (i.e. the 'Person' case classification in the Case Classifications folder), then right click on the particular case you wish to remove in the List View (i.e. Margaret), and select 'Classification' and 'No Classification'.
-You can also delete case classifications at any time by opening the Case Classifications folder in the List View, right clicking on the appropriate case classification (i.e. 'Person') and selecting 'Delete'; you can delete cases in the same way (delete the Margaret case in the Case folder in the List View for example).
+Finally, to remove a case from a particular case classification click on the name of the classification in the Navigation View (e.g. the 'Person' case classification in the Case Classifications folder), then right click on the particular case you wish to remove in the List View (e.g. Margaret), and select 'Classification' and 'No Classification'.
+You can also delete case classifications at any time by opening the Case Classifications folder in the List View, right clicking on the appropriate case classification (e.g. 'Person') and selecting 'Delete'; you can delete cases in the same way (e.g. you could delete the Margaret case in the Cases folder).